Fahadkazalbash/Coursera_Capstone/README.md

 # Coursera_Capstone
-notebook will be mainly used for the capstone projec
+notebook will be mainly used for the capstone project